Cat Food Nutrition Guide: Essential Components for a Healthy Cat Diet

 For cats with weak digestion or allergies, opt for single-protein wet food recipes that are easy on the stomach, like chicken or tuna in gravy or jelly forms.

-- Adults: Use portion control to avoid overfeeding, especially with dry food.
-Split daily portions into smaller meals to support healthy digestion and prevent weight gain.
+- Adults: Portion control is integral to preventing overfeeding, especially when dealing with dry food.
+Fragment daily portions into multiple smaller servings to allow for healthy digestion without leading to excess weight gain.

 Foods to Avoid | Effects |